 Admission Requirements & Details

 The information regarding admissions below may provide a better idea of the students Loyola Marymount University accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of accepted students, as well as any AP credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to Loyola Marymount University.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted